vchavali/svadhyayam.github.io/the_analytical_framework_of_navyanyaya.md

 Example (10.2.8)
 {: .examplecaption}

-For brevity (and to try to match the sanskrit as closely as possible), if there the point of clarification in a construction is `Γ`, then the preceeding `[Γ]` can be dropped.
-Also, if there are no pronouns in the construction purely consists of a linear sequence of subordinations without any embedded appositional phrases (i.e. `a:b:c:...`), then the point of clarification is the inner-most (i.e. left-most) subordinate type.
+For brevity (and to try to match the sanskrit as closely as possible), if the the point of clarification within a phrase is `Γ`, then the preceeding `[Γ]` can be dropped.
+Also, if there are no pronouns in the construction then the type being clarified is the referrent of the head element (the right-hand element for both coordinate and subordinate phrases).

 One last bit on syntax related to anaphoric pronouns.